kenzasam/fungalmicrofluidics/README.md

 Edit the cfg file with your electrode configuration.

 * **Each time you run an experiment:**
-Edit the ArduBridge file, depending on what hardware and protocol file you intend to use, and whether you want to work in simulation mode or not.
+Edit the Main file, depending on what hardware and protocol file you intend to use, and whether you want to work in simulation mode or not.
-Edit the Viewer .bat files, with correct arguments.
+Edit the Viewer .bat files, with correct arguments and path.

 ### How to run and use the software